Basal Cell Carcinoma (BCC)

 Care At Our London Clinic

 You can be assured of personal support and the finest surgical care when required.
-This includes the availability of Mohs surgery, a technique developed for skin cancers, to maximise cure rates and minimise cosmetic damage.

 We work with areas of your body which are highly visible and take great care during surgery.
 In cases where significant removal of tissue is needed to ensure the right result, advanced plastic surgery is available.